rbaumgar/monitor-demo-app/application-monitoring.md

 ### Create Service Account

-Create a new service account for your Prometheus Adapter in the user namespace (for example monitor-demo):
+Create a new service account for your Prometheus Adapter in the user namespace (for example, monitor-demo):

 ```shell
 $ cat <<EOF | oc apply -f -